 Conventions

-- Right and left are determined from the operator's position, facing forward with the windrower in cab-forward position. - Unless otherwise noted, use the standard torque values provided in Chapter of this document.
+- Right and left are determined from the operator's position, facing forward with the windrower in cab-forward position. - Unless otherwise noted, use the standard torque values provided in Chapter 6.1 Torque Specifications, page 83 of this document.